AdobeDocs/analytics.en/help/components/c-alerts/alert-builder.md

 **Recipients**

 Specify where the alert can be sent.
-An alert can be sent to an Analytics user, an Analytics group, a raw email address, or to a phone number.
+An alert can be sent to an [!DNL Analytics] user, an [!DNL Analytics] group, a raw email address, or to a phone number.

 >[!IMPORTANT]
 >